huggingface/transformers/examples/README.md

 ## Distributed training and mixed precision

 All the PyTorch scripts mentioned above work out of the box with distributed training and mixed precision, thanks to the [Trainer API](https://huggingface.co/transformers/main_classes/trainer.html).
-To launch one of them on 8 GPUS, use the following command:
+To launch one of them on the number of GPUS you have, use the following command:

 ```bash